The Trials of Patricia Isasa: 9 minute trailer

 Patricia Isasa was held for 2 years but never charged with any crime.
 After her release, Isasa felt compelled to find out who had been responsible for her abduction, torture and detention in a secret prison.
 After completing her education and while simultaneously working as an architect, she spent several decades researching the seemingly impossible – as recounted in the Argentinian tv documentary about her case, El Cerco.
 In 2009, 33 years after her abduction, she managed to identify and bring her torturers to justice.
 Six of Isasa’s torturers were sentenced to 19-23 years behind bars.
 Those convicted included a federal judge, a chief of police and the mayor of her hometown.
 The opera explores questions about amnesty of government officials, the use of torture to achieve political ends, and what it takes to create – and to challenge – a culture of impunity.

-The Trials of Patricia Isasa was presented in a public concert reading at Roulette Intermedium in Brooklyn, NY, on January 13, 2016.
-It will be premiered in a Chants Libres production at the Monument National Theater in Montreal, Canada, May 19-21, 2016.
+The Trials of Patricia Isasa was presented in a public concert reading at Roulette Intermedium in Brooklyn, NY, on January 13, 2016, and premiered in a Chants Libres production at the Monument National Theater in Montreal, Canada, May 19-21, 2016.

 Music : Kristin Norderval